-Must the portfolio of assets of a retail fund be held by a separate local custodian?
+19 Must the portfolio of assets of a retail fund be held by a separate local custodian?
 What regulations are in place to protect the fund's assets?

 Germany requires a depository or custodian for both UCITS and AIFs.
-The rules for custodians for AIFs are an implementation of the rules of article 21 AIFMD.
-Germany made use of the option in article 21(3) AIFMD to provide for a special custodian for private equity funds.
+The rules for custodians for AIFs implement the rules of article 21 of the AIFMD.
+Germany made use of the option in article 21(3) of the AIFMD to provide for a special custodian for private equity funds.
 The requirements for UCITS custodians are based on the UCITS Directive.